Almog-Arazi/amazon_scraping/README.md

 This script was developed during the course "From Idea to App using AI Tools," leveraging the ChatGPT AI language model.

-four files for a web scraping project that extracts product information from Amazon.com.
+six files for a web scraping project that extracts product information from Amazon.com.
 The files are:

 **app.py:** This is the main file written in Python using the FastAPI framework.
 It contains the code for the web server, routes, and the functions to scrape Amazon products.